Netgear Dual Band 11ac 1200GBps Wireless Access Point

 • Dual band concurrent operation between 2.4GHz and 5GHz frequency ranges.

-• Maximize coverage for optimal deployment for SOHO.
+• Maximise coverage for optimal deployment for SOHO.

 • Supports wireless security features (WPA, WPA2).